yogimathius/symbolic-ontology-mcp/MCP_CURSOR_WORKAROUND.md

 This workaround is temporary until the issue is resolved in the Cursor MCP client.
 Once the issue is fixed, we can consider:

 1. Keeping these methods for backward compatibility
-2. Deprecating them in favor of the more general `get_symbols` method
+2. Restoring optional parameters to the `get_symbols` method
 3. Documenting the change for users

 ## References